 Terms and conditions

-We provide online assessments for attention deficit hyperactivity disorder (ADHD), autism, and specific learning differences such as dyslexia and dyscalculia (“Assessment”), and post-diagnostic care and treatment including psychoeducation groups, educational navigation, talk therapy, and the prescribing of ADHD medication where appropriate.
+We provide online assessments for attention deficit hyperactivity disorder (ADHD), autism, and specific learning differences such as dyslexia and dyscalculia (each, an “Assessment”), and post-diagnostic care and treatment including psychoeducation groups, educational navigation, talk therapy, and the prescribing of ADHD medication where appropriate.
 These together, with any additional services we may provide from time to time constitute our “Services”.

 We provide our Services through our digital platform, which includes our website, at www.problemshared.net, its systems, associated technologies and together with our rights in them (the “Platform”).